 You have no items in your cart.

-On Thursday, April 11th, at 7pm at the Emerson Center, The Bozeman Doc Series presents the Montana premiere of the critically acclaimed new documentary Toni Morrison: The Pieces I Am.
+On Thursday, April 11th, 2019, at 7pm at the Emerson Center, The Bozeman Doc Series presented the Montana premiere of the critically acclaimed new documentary Toni Morrison: The Pieces I Am.
 The screening will be preceded at 6:00pm by a reception featuring food and drink in the Emerson lobby and a Bozeman Doc Series silent auction featuring items from sponsors such as The Saffron Table, The Lark, Mystery Ranch, and many more.

 After a stint as an editor early in her career, American writer Toni Morrison understood the publishing industry better than the ordinary writer—but she refused to be defined by the establishment.
 She wrote her books from a vital, underrepresented point of view.
 Morrison was one of the few who wrote for an African American audience, and she understood the way language could operate as an oppressive or uplifting force—she refused to let her words be marginalized.
 After years of fighting to be heard, Morrison was awarded a Nobel Prize for her writing, and her novels are now taught in schools around the world.